 Now, with Dimon reeling from the uproar over J.P.
 Morgan Chase’s reckless and costly hedging which even Dimon acknowledged was “egregious’ and “stupid,” Geithner and the administration apparently feel they are back in the catbird seat in demanding tough rules to limit risk by mega banks.

 “We are very confident that we will be able to make sure those come out as tough and effective as they need to be and I think this episode helps to make that case,” Geithner said during a conference on fiscal and budgetary issues sponsored by the Peter G. Peterson Foundation.*

-Geithner said he hasn’t spoken with Dimon, known to some as “the King of Wall Street,” since news of the huge loss rocked the financial world last week.
+Geithner said he hasn’t spoken with Dimon, -- who is known by some as “the King of Wall Street ” -- since news of the huge loss rocked the financial world last week.
 Federal regulators have launched an investigation into the financial debacle, which so far has led to the resignation of Ina Drew, the chief investment officer.
-Lawmakers including Sen. Carl Levin, D-Mich., and Rep. Barney Frank, D-Mass., a chief author of the financial overhaul legislation, said that the banking industry would lose the battle to defang the new law because of the JPMorgan Chase debacle.
+Lawmakers including Sen. Carl Levin, D-Mich., and Rep. Barney Frank, D-Mass., a chief author of the financial overhaul legislation, said that the banking industry would lose the battle to defang the new law because of the J.P.
+Morgan Chase debacle.

 “This failure in management is a very powerful case for reform, for financial reform” he said.
 “The reforms we still have ahead and the reforms that have already been put in place.
 The test of reform is not whether you can prevent banks from making mistakes.
 That’s going to happen.
 It’s inevitable.
 The test of reforms should be, do those mistakes put at risk the broader economy . . . and the best way to prevent that from happening to make sure you force banks to hold more capital, which we’ve done, to fund themselves more conservatively to bring down leverage, and to make sure the rest of the financial system has better cushions against these kinds of mistakes.”